anewton1998/draft-regext-rdap-simple-redaction/draft-regext-rdap-simple-redaction.md

 ## Alternates {#alternates}

 The "simpleRedaction" array described in (#simple_redaction_array) allows each key to be accompanied by an array of links, as defined by [#RFC9083].
-Usage of the links may be used to single an alternate usage in cases where the alternate can be expressed as a URI.
+Usage of the links may be used to signal an alternate usage in cases where the alternate can be expressed as a URI.
 To do this, servers MUST use the "alternate" link relation and clients SHOULD signal to users that the "href" value is available for alternate usage.